-C-section is one of the major surgical procedures.
-Therefore it is important to focus on all aspects of post-operative care for a speedy recovery.
-One of the important factors to take care of for speedy recovery from the C section is the food.
-While you must include certain food in your diet after C –section, there are some foods to avoid after cesarean delivery.
+C-section is one of the major surgical procedures, that takes a toll on both the mental and physical health of a mother.
+Therefore, it is important to focus on all aspects of post-operative care for a speedy recovery.
+One of the important factors to take care of for a speedy recovery from the C section is food.
+While you must include certain foods in your diet after C –section, there are some foods to avoid after cesarean delivery.

-Good nutrition is a must for speedy and proper healing after your cesarean delivery.
+Good nutrition is a must for speedy and proper healing after your cesarean delivery along with proper rest and a positive environment.
 It is highly recommended to opt for relatively bland, non-greasy foods within the first few days after a C-section.
 This article will shed some light on foods to avoid after cesarean delivery.

 Why Restricted Diet Is Advised After C Section

-Focusing on a balanced diet is crucial for the growth and development of the baby.
+Focusing on a balanced diet is crucial for the growth and development of the baby, especially if you are breastfeeding your newborn.
+It is generally recommended to exclusively breastfeed a baby for the first 6 months of their life.
 They depend on you completely for their nutrition.
-Having the right food will ensure that the breast milk you feed your baby is sufficient in both volume and nutrition.
+Having the right foods will ensure that the breast milk you feed your baby is sufficient in both volume and nutrition.

 11 Foods To Avoid After Cesarean Delivery

-Food restrictions are based on the belief that these foods can delay the healing of scars of the surgery.
-No wonder all are anxious about the scar healing as the C- section involves cutting through many layers to get the baby out safely.
+Food restrictions are based on the belief that these foods can delay the healing of the surgery.
+No wonder all are anxious about the scar healing, as the C- section involves cutting through many layers to get the baby out safely.

 1. Ghee and rice

-Eating too much ghee is not good at any phase of life.
+Eating too much ghee is not good at any stage of life.
 Like oil, too much intake of ghee can also trigger many health issues.
-The main issue is excessive consumption of ghee makes it harder to shed the weight put on during pregnancy.
+The main issue is that excessive consumption of ghee makes it harder to shed the weight put on during pregnancy.

 According to studies, obesity and high blood sugar of mothers are two contributing factors that delay the healing of C section scar.
 Therefore, depending on the health condition of the mother, it is better to restrict the intake of ghee and rice after C –section.